gedeschaines/bearingCalc/README.md

 2. The vintage of Bearing Calculator reference material may introduce incorrect and broken hyperlinks.

-3. The bearing calculation methodology may be obsolote, possiby supersceded by more recent Carolina Bay survey data, orientation analysis techniques, and geological/archeological field studies.
+3. The bearing calculation methodology may be obsolote, possiby superseded by more recent Carolina Bay survey data, orientation analysis techniques, and geological/archeological field studies.

 ## Attribution